vansh-seth/Web-tech-lab/Notes-CSS/Fonts/Readme.md

 Before publishing a website, always test font appearances across different browsers and devices.
 Additionally, ensure to include fallback fonts for consistent rendering.

-Certainly!
-Here's a README.md file presenting the information in a different format:

----

 # CSS Font Fallbacks

 ## Commonly Used Font Fallbacks